godiard/help-activity/source/paint.rst

 Activity tab.
 Here you may name the project, and access the :doc:`/journal`, to provide a description.
 Try to get in the habit of re-naming the project before you start work.
 Move the cursor over the existing title, click the left mouse button, and start typing a name for the project.
 Your new name will overwrite the original.

-The collaboration button is grayed out, see :ref:`Sharing`.
+The collaboration button is grayed out, see :ref:`Share`.

 Edit tab
 --------